K0SS4/.dotfiles/README.md

     - ripgrep (for live grep in telescope)
     - llvm and lldb (for C/C++/Rust DAP)
     - cmake (for cmake integration)
+    - nerdfonts (icons needed for barbar)
 - nitrogen (for i3 wallpaper)
 - swaybg (for sway wallpaper)
+- hyprpaper (for hyprland wallpaper)
 - swayidle (for idle actions)
 - maim (X screenshot utility)
 - xclip (for copying selected screenshot area to the clipboard - X only)